Cooperative Studies of the Earth's Deep Interior (CSEDI)

 National Science Foundation

-NSF's CSEDI program is a Special Emphasis area to support basic research on the character and dynamics of the Earth's mantle and core, their influence on the evolution of the Earth as a whole, and on processes operating within the deep interior that affect or are expressed on the Earth's surface.
-Stay tuned for updates to this program announcement.
+National Science Foundation Cooperative Studies of Earth's Deep Interior (CSEDI).
+Funding will support basic research on the character and dynamics of the Earth's mantle and core, their influence on the evolution of the Earth as a whole, and on processes operating within the deep interior that affect or are expressed on the Earth's surface.

 American Geophysical UnionThe American Geophysical Union has a variety of activities related to deep earth research, including focus groups on Studies of Earth's Deep Interior and Mineral and Rock Physics.